-Paneer is a great way to make classic Indian dishes into delicious vegetarian options.
+Paneer is a great way to make delicious vegetarian versions of classic Indian dishes.
 This paneer tikka masala recipe takes the meat out of the classic curry, while keeping the delicious flavour and satisfying tang!

 A beautiful curry has been a favourite comfort food of mine for a long time.
 My local Indian takeaway was on speed dial for whenever I needed food to give me a pick-me-up.
 Tikka masala is an absolute classic, with all sorts of delicious flavour and lovely colour as a bonus.
 Even better, it is fast and fun to cook at home!